 Could not create RTSRoot in configFS.
 To prevent this, ensure that the

-fcoe-target service is running by executing
+fcoe-targetservice is running by executing

 service fcoe-target start.

-The InfiniBand UD transport test utility could become unresponsive when the
+- The InfiniBand UD transport test utility could become unresponsive when the

 ibv_ud_pingpongcommand was used with a packet size of 2048 or greater.
 UD is limited to no more than the smallest MTU of any point in the path between point A and B, which is between 0 and 4096 given that the largest MTU supported (but not the smallest nor required) is 4096.
 If the underlying Ethernet is jumbo frame capable, and with a 4096 IB MTU on an RoCE device, the max packet size that can be used with UD is 4012 bytes.

-IPA creates a new DNS zone in two separate steps.
+- IPA creates a new DNS zone in two separate steps.
 When the new zone is created, it is invalid for a short period of time.

 A/AAAArecords for the name server belonging to the new zone are created after this delay.
 Sometimes, BIND attempts to load this invalid zone and fails.
 In such a case, reload BIND by running either

 service named restart.

-SELinux can prevent the
+- SELinux can prevent the

 nmbdservice from writing into the

 /var/, which breaks NetBIOS name resolution and leads to SELinux AVC denials.

-If multiple DHCP6 servers are configured on multiple VLANs, for example two DHCP6 servers on VLAN1 and VLAN3, the bna driver NIC does not set up a VLAN interface but can get the VLAN3 IPv6 address.
+- If multiple DHCP6 servers are configured on multiple VLANs, for example two DHCP6 servers on VLAN1 and VLAN3, the bna driver NIC does not set up a VLAN interface but can get the VLAN3 IPv6 address.

-The latest version of the sfc NIC driver causes lower UDP and TX performance with large amounts of fragmented UDP packets.
+- The latest version of the sfc NIC driver causes lower UDP and TX performance with large amounts of fragmented UDP packets.
 This problem can be avoided by setting a constant interrupt moderation period (not adaptive moderation) on both sides, sending and receiving.

-When IPv6 is administratively disabled via
+- When IPv6 is administratively disabled via

 disable=1module parameter, all of the IPv6 protocol handlers are disabled.
 This includes any offload handlers that support TSO/GSO.
 The lack of handlers results in the host dropping any TSO/GSO IPv6 packets it may receive from the guest.
 This can cause problems with retransmission on the guest and throughput.
 If you want to disable IPV6 support on the host administratively while enabling and providing IPv6 support to the guest without incurring a performance penalty:

-Some network interface cards (NICs) may not get an IPv4 address assigned after the system is rebooted.
+- Some network interface cards (NICs) may not get an IPv4 address assigned after the system is rebooted.
 To work around this issue, add the following line to the

 - If a Certificate Authority (CA) certificate is not selected when configuring an 802.1x or WPA-Enterprise connection, a dialog appears indicating that a missing CA certificate is a security risk.
 This dialog presents two options: ignore the missing CA certificate and proceed with the insecure connection, or choose a CA certificate.
 If the user elects to choose a CA certificate, this dialog disappears and the user may select the CA certificate in the original configuration dialog.

-Current Samba versions shipped with Red Hat Enterprise Linux 6.4 are not able to fully control the user and group database when using the
+- Current Samba versions shipped with Red Hat Enterprise Linux 6.4 are not able to fully control the user and group database when using the

 ldapsam_compatback end.
 This back end was never designed to run a production LDAP and Samba environment for a long period of time.
 The

 ldapsam_compatback end was created as a tool to ease migration from historical Samba releases (version 2.2.x) to Samba version 3 and greater using the new

 ldapsamback end and the new LDAP schema.
 The

 ldapsam_compatback end lack various important LDAP attributes and object classes in order to fully provide full user and group management.
 In particular, it cannot allocate user and group IDs.
 In the Red Hat Enterprise Linux Reference Guide, it is pointed out that this back end is likely to be deprecated in future releases.
 Refer to Samba's documentation for instructions on how to migrate existing setups to the new LDAP schema.When you are not able to upgrade to the new LDAP schema (though upgrading is strongly recommended and is the preferred solution), you may work around this issue by keeping a dedicated machine running an older version of Samba (v2.2.x) for the purpose of user account management.
 Alternatively, you can create user accounts with standard LDIF files.
 The important part is the assignment of user and group IDs.
 In that case, the old Samba 2.2 algorithmic mapping from Windows RIDs to Unix IDs is the following: user RID = UID * 2 + 1000, while for groups it is: group RID = GID * 2 + 1001.
 With these workarounds, users can continue using the

 ldapsam_compatback end with their existing LDAP setup even when all the above restrictions apply.

-Because Red Hat Enterprise Linux 6.4 defaults to using Strict Reverse Path filtering, packets are dropped by default when the route for outbound traffic differs from the route of incoming traffic.
+- Because Red Hat Enterprise Linux 6.4 defaults to using Strict Reverse Path filtering, packets are dropped by default when the route for outbound traffic differs from the route of incoming traffic.
 This is in line with current recommended practice in RFC3704.
 For more information about this issue please refer to